Becky139/Breast-Cancer-Prediction/README.md

 * We believe that by looking at different features we can with a good degree of accuracy differentiate between benign or malignant tumours.
 For this model, we would need the accuracy to be above 90% as stated in the business requirements.

 * This analysis aims to observe which features are most helpful in predicting malignant or benign cancer and to see general trends that may aid us in model selection and hyperparameter selection.
 The goal is to classify whether the breast cancer is benign or malignant.
 To achieve this, I have used machine learning classification methods to fit a function that can predict the discrete class of new input.

+* This hypothesis will be validated through the testing and graphical evaluation of the generated model, specifically logging its validation accuracy and loss between epochs, as well as creating a confusion matrix between the two outcomes.

+* If these two hypotheses are validated, the client can use the insights offered by conventional data analysis to aid in getting a diagonisis quickly and with a high degree of accuracy.

 ## The rationale to map the business requirements to the Data Visualizations and ML tasks